 Saving Lives through Improved Supply Chain Planning

-ChallengesOver a nine-year period of rapid growth, Cipla Medpro found it increasingly difficult to maintain forecasting accuracy as its needs outpaced its systems.
-Joseph Ludorf, Executive Director Supply Chain, was initially apprehensive about investing in new planning software due to the ‘grief cycle’ he had experienced in the past with IT projects that came with long, expensive implementations and unmet expectations.
+ChallengeOver a nine-year period of rapid growth, this pharmaceutical company found it increasingly difficult to maintain forecasting accuracy as its needs outpaced its systems.
+The Executive Director of Supply Chain was initially apprehensive about investing in new planning software due to the ‘grief cycle’ he had experienced in the past with IT projects that came with long, expensive implementations and unmet expectations.

 ResultsStockouts now less than 1%; able to identify potential problems up to 4 months ahead Achieved ‘autonomous supply chain planning’, ending reliance on manual overrides Fully operational in just 30 days

 This subsidiary of a global pharmaceutical company produces world-class medicines at affordable prices.
 They are one of the largest pharmaceutical providers in South Africa by volume and third largest by value.
 The company is famous for lowering the cost of Triple Antiretroviral (ARV) Therapy to less than $1 per day in developing countries.
 It has played a similarly prominent role in expanding access to drugs to fight influenza, respiratory diseaseand cancer. it also makes drugs to treat cardiovascular disease, arthritis, diabetes, weight control, depression and many other health conditions.
 Its products are distributed in more than 160 countries.